 Why Momentum is Always Conserved: Newton's Third Law

 This how it works covers Why Momentum is Always Conserved: Newton's Third Law within Momentum for GCSE Physics.
 Revise Momentum in Forces for GCSE Physics with 13 exam-style questions and 6 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 5 of 12 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position